 Fact: There are three types of CBD, and not all CBD is of the same quality.
 The three types of CBD are CBD isolate, CBD oil broad spectrum, and CBD oil full spectrum.

-Isolate: This is the purest form of CBD that has removed all other extras found in the hemp plant, including THC, terpenes, flavonoids, etc. It’s all CBD and usually comes in crystal or powder form.
+Isolate: This is the purest form of CBD that has removed all other extras found in the hemp plant, including THC, terpenes, flavonoids, etc. Bulk CBG isolate is all CBD and usually comes in crystal or powder form.

 Broad spectrum: CBD is extracted from the hemp plant with no THC, but it does contain all the terpenes, flavonoids, and other goodies that make CBD so effective.
 It’s largely the most popular CBD oil because it contains no THC, but the good ingredients remain.

-Full spectrum: This is like broad spectrum CBD except it contains up to 0.3 percent THC.
+Full spectrum: This is like Broad-Spectrum CBD oil except it contains up to 0.3 percent THC.
 It’s a highly effective form of CBD, but many people are cautious to use it because it has trace amounts of THC, even though it’s not enough to get one high.